 Above: The stucco house dates to the turn of the 20th century when Pelham, NY, was developed as a place for gracious living within commuting distance of Manhattan.
 The exterior needed only cosmetic work.

-Above: The original front door and casework around the doors and windows were stripped of many layers of paint—”Thom referred to their texture as cream cheese,” says Maleeha.
+Above: The original front door and casework around the doors and windows throughout were stripped of many layers of paint—”Thom referred to their texture as cream cheese,” says Maleeha.
 “Revealing the original wood was such a great call; it adds so much warmth.”

 The old, warped flooring was replaced with white oak from Provenance, laid on the diagonal to guide the eye and lend some tonal pattern to the tranquility.
 Adding the new floor provided an opportunity to replace the cast-iron radiators with radiant heat.
-“The heated floor feels so good underfoot on winter mornings,” notes Maleeha.
+“The heated floor feels so good underfoot on winter mornings,” adds Maleeha.
 The family packed up everything and lived in an apartment during the construction.

 &#8\2\20;a lot of people begin a renovation by looking at beautiful interio 19